Wetbikeboy2500/web_content_parser/README.md

 ### Result

 The most important part of the project is how data is moved between methods and functions.
-Result is a class that defines if data passes or fails which indicated if data can be trusted.
-This is used in place of exception for this project due to catches having very bad performance.
+Result is a class that defines if data passes or fails which indicates if data can be trusted.
+This is used in place of exceptions for this project due to catches having very bad performance.
 This also enforces a practice of checking if the data is valid.

 The data type annotation for the result can be set like so: